 The Absolutely True Diary of a Part-Time Indian is written by Native American writer Sherman Alexie.
+We have penned down the Summary of The Absolutely True Diary of a Part-Time Indian.
+The book was published in 2007 and the genre is young adult fiction.
 This book of Native American literature is about the tough life of an Indian boy named Junior who is narrating his story.
-Here is the Summary of The Absolutely True Diary of a Part-Time Indian:

 Apart from his many deformities and diseases, he also had a stutter and lisp and because of that everyone around him calls him a retard.
 Junior adopts the hobby of drawing and he draws cartoons of his family and his best friend and everyone that live around him.
 For him, people can understand drawings better than words.
 He wants to talk to the world and through his drawing, he thinks he can do it better.
 Drawings are his escape route from every problem.

 He thinks” the world is a series of broken dams and floods, and his cartoons are tiny little lifeboats”The Absolutely True Diary of a Part-Time Indian (p.10)

 Junior says that he can draw everything and he is pretty good at it but he wishes that his drawing would end his poverty.
 He wishes he could draw food and it becomes real.

 He explains poverty as:

 Poverty= empty refrigerator+ empty stomachThe Absolutely True Diary of a Part-Time Indian